getpelican/pelican-plugins/pelican_comment_system/doc/avatars.md

 ```

 ## Theme
-To display the avatars and identicons simply add the following in the "comment for loop" in you theme:
+To display the avatars and identicons simply add the following in the "comment for loop" in your theme:

 ```html
 <img src="{{ SITEURL }}/{{ comment.avatar }}"